 I am blessed to own several instruments built by some of the finest luthiers in the world.
 Here are the links to their websites:

-KEVIN SCHWAB - Looking to channel your inner mandolin playing rock star?
-Look no further than Kevin Schwab's electric mandolins!
-I am lucky enough to own a beautiful example of his work and I love playing it!
+KEVIN SCHWAB - Kevin retired not long ago but if you're looking to channel your inner mandolin playing rock star and get really lucky, you can still occasionally find one of his superb electric mandolins on the used market!
+I was lucky enough to have him build one for me.
+It's a really beautiful example of his work and I love playing it!

 JOHN MONTELEONE - When your instruments are the subject of an exhibit at New York's Metropolitan Museum of Art you must be doing something right.
 When Mark Knopfler writes a song about you and when David Grisman uses a picture of one of your instruments on his album cover that too, is validation that you are among the elite luthiers in the world.
 I used to own one of John's Grand Artist model mandolins and it was superb in every possible way that an instrument can be superb.